 In the economic – and, more specifically, the industrial – history of the United States, a dominant belief has been that competition is good, and therefore the more of it there is the better.
 Conversely, any form of cooperation among firms operating in the same industry, which has pejoratively been called “collusion,” is regarded as bad, and therefore it has been prohibited and punished.
 The Sherman Antitrust Law is the legal embodiment of this simplistic belief about the virtues of competition and the inherent harmfulness of cooperation between companies.

 Given this imposed, obligatory model of production, companies were forced to compete with each other, in the price, variety, and quality of their product or products.
-Since they were not allowed to cooperate, they sought other means to ensure a measure of stability in their operations, such as by creating identifiable and well-known brands that created loyalty among consumers, unique features that their competitors’ products didn’t have, or a constant array of new products that are different, whether intrinsically, functionally, or cosmetically, from existing products, to ensure a more or less consistent demand for their products.
+Since they were not allowed to cooperate, they sought other means to ensure a measure of stability in their operations, such as by creating identifiable and well-known brands that created loyalty among consumers, unique features that their competitors’ products didn’t have, or a constant array of new products that are different, whether intrinsically, functionally, or superficially, from existing products, to ensure a more or less consistent demand for their products.
 It is, after all, extremely difficult for a company to make business decisions if it does not know how much to produce, which affects other decisions such as how many labourers to hire, how much it can pay them, how much inputs or raw materials to order, whether to open a new factory or not, and so forth.
 The aim of trusts, which were a form of corporate or industrial cooperation, was to gain a measure of stability in the often uncertain world of economic production and sales.

 If the product produced by a number of different companies is more or less the same, then the only feature on which the companies can compete is price, meaning that they must sell their product at a lower price than their competitors in order to maintain or increase their sales and stay in business.
 This kind of cutthroat competition, which I have called “unbridled price competition,” is regarded by most economists as an unmitigated good.
-However, this practice has a number of harmful consequences which the economists cannot see because of their blind faith in their economic dogmas and principles, which they assume are globally valid.
+However, this practice has a number of harmful consequences that the economists cannot see because of their blind faith in their economic dogmas and principles, which they assume are globally valid.
 Furthermore, they fail to see that, by forcing all the participants to compete with each other, while preventing them, by legal sanctions and penalties, from cooperating with each other, they are imposing a particular model of behaviour on everyone, just as the communists did, in the mistaken belief that this will ensure the best possible outcome for the greatest number of people.

 In the case of a new product like plastic bags, metal containers, or glass bottles, its initial production cost will be relatively high because the methods used to produce it are not optimal.
 With the passage of time, individuals and companies figure out ways to reduce the per-unit production cost so that its price declines.
 Moreover, there occur innovations or discoveries in other fields that can also affect the product’s price, such as a cheaper or more reliable form of energy, since all production methods, especially industrial methods, require energy to transform raw materials into different forms and shapes.